pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

   *Ebsco - [EBSCO discovery service](https://www.ebscohost.com/discovery)

 ## Commercial indexes	and aggregators

+By Roger Gillis

 Commercial indexes and aggregators are collections of journal citation details (such as author names, article title, journal title, volume and issue numbers, abstracts, etc. – also known as “metadata”) maintained in a central, searchable database.
 As commercial services, these indexes are only available with a paid subscription, and are often accessed by readers through their library.
-A significant portion of any academic library budget goes toward making these commercial products freely available to their faculty and students.
+Significant portions of many academic library budgets go toward making these commercial products freely available to their faculty and students.
 One of the most influential indexes is Clarivate Analytics’ (previously Thomson Reuters) [Web of Science](https://clarivate.com/products/web-of-science/).

 Some indexes may be focused on a single discipline, such as [PsycInfo](http://www.apa.org/psycinfo/) for psychology, while others are multidisciplinary, such as Elsevier’s [Scopus](https://www.elsevier.com/solutions/scopus).
 Some combine information from hundreds of journals, and others may only include the metadata from a few.
 Some indexes are produced by scholarly societies or non-profit organizations and others by for-profit businesses.
 Commercial indexes are often the most important way for readers to find your content, and getting included in one or more of them is important for your journal’s success.